openharmony/docs/en/application-dev/database/data-persistence-by-preferences.md

 4. Read data.

-   Use **getSync()** to obtain the value of the specified key.
+   Call **getSync()** to obtain the value of the specified key.
 If the value is null or is not of the default value type, the default data is returned.

    Example: